-CDK4/6 is required for growth and proliferation in certain normal cell types, such as hematopoietic stem and progenitor cells, or HSPCs.
-HSPCs reside in the bone marrow and are the "reservoir" from which all blood and immune system cells are formed.
+CDK4/6 is required for growth and proliferation in certain normal cell types, such as hematopoietic stem and progenitor cells, or HSPCs reside in the bone marrow and are the "reservoir" from which all blood and immune system cells are formed.
 Additionally, CDK4/6 plays an integral role in the growth and proliferation of certain types of tumors.
 Tumors that rely on CDK4/6 to grow and proliferate are referred to as CDK4/6-dependent tumors, and include the most common kinds of prostate and breast cancer.
 Alternatively, some tumors can grow and proliferate without CDK4/6 activity and are referred to as CDK4/6-independent.
 CDK4/6 independent tumors include small cell lung cancer, or SCLC, and triple-negative breast cancer, or TNBC.
 Our two CDK4/6 inhibitors were rationally designed to treat distinct patient populations with different combination regimens.
 Trilaciclib is in development in combination with chemotherapy for the treatment of patients with CDK4/6-independent tumors.
-G1T38 is in development in combination with targeted therapies for the treatment of patients with CDK4/6-dependent tumors.